EGO-Tech/starbase-ships/tourer/README.md

 #### Odometer

-On the pilot right console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed from ISAN (may not be that accurate).
+On the pilot right console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed.
 To reset the trip odometer, use your universal tool (`U` key) and clear the value of the `Odometer` field.

 ## Providing Feedback